Average read time: 6 minutes

 Introducing our Regenerative Agriculture Principles

-We have created a set of Regenerative Agriculture Principles, which now sit alongside our existing Sustainable Agriculture Code (PDF 7.88MB) Opens in new window.
+We have created a set of Regenerative Agriculture Principles (PDF 8.34MB) (Opens in new window), which now sit alongside our existing Sustainable Agriculture Code (PDF 8.34MB) (Opens in new window).

 The Unilever Regenerative Agriculture Principles are agricultural practices focused on delivering positive outcomes in terms of nourishing the soil, increasing farm biodiversity, improving water quality and climate resilience, capturing carbon and restoring and regenerating the land.